 What we're doing

-Our five-year partnership with Sky will see WWF working in the oceans around the UK, Ireland, Italy, Germany and Spain.
+Our five-year partnership with Sky will see WWF working in the oceans around the UK, Italy, Germany and Spain.

 These areas are home to a staggering range of wildlife, including orcas, minke whales, harbour porpoises and seals, and also support livelihoods in industries like fishing and tourism up and down our coasts.
 We’ll protect and enhance these sanctuaries of ocean life by working to reduce unsustainable and damaging activities to ensure they can thrive into the future.